 An era is coming to an end.

-St. Finbar School held its final graduation ceremony last week as tears flowed freely and alumni reminisced about the school’s 39-year history.
+St. Finbar School held its final graduation ceremony last week as tears flew freely and alumni reminisced about the school’s 39-year history.
 The school is closing for financial reasons.

 The mood was bittersweet in the school building, located at 1925 Bath Avenue in Bensonhurst, in the days leading up to the ceremony.